As I keep saying it's the overall experience that counts not the size of ones drop town lol.

 It's always the cracked ones that let the light in.

+People have a choice but i'm tying make a point there is a huge difference in something like Enterprise and say the Tempest.
 One you can take your kids on and the other possibly not so likely, or they're more likely be too scaired for something like the Tempest (like i was as a child) than Enterprise.

+Keeping on topic.
+What were the first few attractions at PHW?
 Would have been nice for the 30th to bring those back, even for just one season.

 -- Edited by Bubbles on Monday 15th of April 2013 09:47:03 PM